UTI in Dogs: Causes, Symptoms, and Treatment

 Hormonal Imbalances

 Female dogs that have been spayed can have lower estrogen levels due to the removal of the ovaries.
-This essentially thins the lining of the urinary tract and reduces muscle tone across the urethra.
-This makes it easier for the bacteria to invade and multiply.
+This essentially thins the lining of the urinary tract and reduces muscle tone across the urethra, making it easier for the bacteria to invade and multiply.

 Other Health Issues

-Other health concerns, such as diabetes and Cushing’s disease, also increase the risk of urinary tract infections in dogs.
+Aside from problems around the urinary tract, dogs can also catch UTIs through diabetes and Cushing’s disease.
 In diabetic dogs, the sugar gets into the urine, creating the perfect spot for bacterial growth.

 In dogs with Cushing’s, they have altered hormone levels and weaker immune responses.

-Older dogs are more likely to experience incontinence, diabetes, or a weakened immune system, which also increases the risk of canine UTIs.
+Additionally, seniors and dogs with significant age are more likely to experience incontinence, diabetes, or a compromised immune system.
+All of these are risk factors for canine UTI.

 Common Dog UTI Symptoms